-In Africa, there is a distinct difference in dress style that varies between Anglophone and Francophone Africa.
-According to Helen Jennings, editor of Arise, a London-based African fashion magazine, “Anglophone Africa is much more westernized on the whole and therefore gets more international attention, while Francophone designers, although still very contemporary, do veer toward more traditional styles.”
+With a long-standing skill in crafts and textile weaving, dyeing, and printing, clothing was worn to communicate age, gender, occupation, ethnicity, power, religion celebration, rituals and other significant life events.
+In Africa, there is a “distinct difference in dress style that varies between the Anglophone and francophone Africa.
+According to Helen Jennings, editor of Arise, a London-based African fashion magazine, “Anglophone Africa is much more westernized on the whole and therefore gets more international attention, while Francophone designers, although still very contemporary, do veer toward more traditional styles..”

 The Ashanti and Ewe people celebrate their woven Kente cloth (Nwentom), a type of silk and cotton fabric made of interwoven cloth strips native to the Akan ethnic group of West Ghana.

-In Sahelian Africa, the Dashiki, (Senegalese kaftan in wax print or bazin) and the Grand Boubou are worn more prominently, though not exclusively.
-Before sewing machines, the boubou was sewn and embroidered entirely by hand.
-The dashiki, on the other hand, is highly stylized and is rendered with an ornate V-shaped collar.
+In Sahelian Africa, the dashiki, Senegalese kaftan in wax print or bazin and the grand boubou are worn more prominently, though not exclusively.
+Before the sewing machines, the boubou used to be sewn and embroidered entirely by hand.
+The dashiki is on the other hand is highly stylized and is rendered with an ornate V-shaped collar.

-In traditional Bògòlanfini production, men weave the cloth and women dye it.
+In traditional bògòlanfini production, men weave the cloth and women dye it.
 The Mud cloth (Bògòlanfini fabric) was produced by the Bambara, a Mandé ethnic group native to much of West Africa, primarily southern Mali, Guinea, Burkina Faso and Senegal.
 A variety of Ankara or African Wax Prints are omni-present and common materials for clothing especially in West Africa.

-In Southern Africa, Chitenge is produced in Zambia while the originally dyed indigo, Shweshwe depuis 1840’s characterised by intricate geometric patterns is a printed dyed cotton fabric widely used for traditional South-African clothing.
+In Southern Africa Chitenge is produced in Zambia while the originally dyed indigo, Shweshwe depuis 1840’s characterised by intricate geometric patterns is a printed dyed cotton fabric widely used for traditional South-African clothing.